陸軍受命刀匠 Programme

 Why this matters for collectors

-RJT blades occupy a precise and honest position in the gendaitō market: they are genuine nihonto made under wartime conditions by trained smiths, documented by the army star stamp, and collectible both as military history and as examples of the traditional craft maintained through extraordinary circumstances.
-The star stamp, when authentic, is a form of contemporary authentication — army metallurgists examining the blade in the year of its production and confirming it met traditional standards.
-For a collector, the practical questions are: is the star stamp genuine (die-struck, not engraved or added later), does the blade’s jihada and hamon reflect traditional forging, and does the mei cohere with the stamp and the period?
-Blades passing these tests are legitimate gendaitō with clear military provenance.
-Common pitfalls include shōwatō with fake star stamps, and RJT blades with later-added or altered mei.
+RJT blades hold a clear position in the gendaitō market.
+They are genuine nihonto made under wartime conditions by trained smiths, documented by the army star stamp, and collectible both as military history and as examples of the traditional methods kept alive through extraordinary circumstances.
+The star stamp, when authentic, is a form of contemporary authentication: army metallurgists examined the blade in the year of its production and confirmed it met traditional standards.
+For a collector, the practical questions come down to a few.
+Is the star stamp genuine, die-struck rather than engraved or added later?
+Do the jihada and hamon read as traditional forging?
+Does the mei cohere with the stamp and the period?
+A blade that passes is a legitimate gendaitō with clear military provenance.
+The common pitfalls are shōwatō wearing fake star stamps, and RJT blades whose mei has been added or altered after the fact.

-Our archive piece JB-1009 — a 1943 blade signed Yoshiharu with army star stamp, offered and sold in near-mint guntō mounts — was a representative example of what the programme produced at its mid-war peak: a traditionally-forged katana with legible hamon, clear jihada, and a stamped and signed nakago that told its history plainly.
+Our archive piece JB-1009, a 1943 blade signed Yoshiharu with army star stamp, offered and sold in near-mint guntō mounts, was a fair example of what the programme produced at its mid-war peak: a traditionally-forged katana with legible hamon, clear jihada, and a stamped and signed nakago that told its history plainly.